-Two 1/2 inch eye-hooks 12 inches long with washers. (blue arrows)
+2) Two 1/2 inch eye-hooks 12 inches long with nuts and washers. (green arrows)

 Not showed, 12 inch long angle iron, carpenters glue and a box of wood screws.

 Assembly the wood beams in two identical 6-foot lengths.
-Using 1/2 inch plywood stock as spacers, (red arrow) screw the two pieces of lumber together at each end.
+Placing the 6x2 inch wood beams on its end, and using 1/2 inch plywood stock as spacers, (red arrow photograph below) screw the two pieces of lumber together at each end.

-In order to keep the exact spacing along the entire length on the wood beams I attached a center support with four wood screws, making sure to maintain the 1/2 inch spacing.
+In order to keep the exact spacing along the entire length of the wood beams I attached a center support with four wood screws, making sure to maintain the 1/2 inch spacing. (green arrows photograph below).

-The completed support beam structure.
-The beams are screws together at both ends (blue arrows) and the center (red arrow).
-I was not exactly sure of the load rating, however I was convinced it was more that enough to support the engine.
+Photographed below is the completed support beam structure.
+The beams are screws together at both ends (yellow arrows) and the center (red arrow).
+I was not exactly sure of the load rating, however with the 6x2 beams assembled on their ends I was convinced it was more than enough to support the engine.

 The engine support needs somewhere to rest.
-I fabricated "feet" (blue arrow) designed to fit in the "gutter" where the fender bolts to the frame.
+I fabricated "feet" (green arrow photograph below) designed to fit in the "gutter" where the fender bolts to the frame.
 This device was designed to support the engine.
 The support "feet" needed to be as wide as the gutter location would permit.
 In addition I wanted the support beams level.
 Starting with 2x2 inch wood stock I modified it to fit in the gutter location while the top was level to the garage floor.

-Once the feet modifications were completed, I installed the wood beams and support feet on the car and marked their exact locations, front and back. (blue arrow) These locations are critical.
-The wood beams must be centered directly above the engine support brackets that the eye-hooks will connect to.
+Once the feet modifications were completed, I temporally installed the support feet and wood beams on the car.
+The beam location needs to be exactly above the engine support brackets.
+I then marked the feet’s exact locations, front and back in relationship to the beams. (yellow arrows photograph below) These locations are critical.
+The space between the wood beams must be centered directly above the engine support brackets that the eye-hooks will connect to.

 The eye-hooks I purchased were closed.
 In order to be able to hook them to the engine support brackets, they would have to be opened.
-Using a vise I cut approximately 1 inch off the ends. (red arrow)
+Using a vise I cut approximately 1 inch off the ends. (red arrow photograph below).

-The cut eye-hooks are passed through the right and left engine support brackets just beneath the cam covers. (blue arrows)
+The cut eye-hooks are passed through the right and left engine support brackets just below the cam covers. (yellow arrows photographs below).

 I cut two pieces of angle iron the width of both beams and drilled holes to accept the threaded portion of the eye-hooks.

-The 4x4 metal post supports are installed over both beams.
-These not only help to equalize the load, it ensures that the beams could not move apart as this location.
-The angle iron rests on these metal supports to ensure that the load is equalized across both support beams.
-The two beam design allows me to insert the threaded portion of the eye- hooks between the wood beams, through the 4x4 metal posts supports and through the angle iron before attaching the nut.
+In the photograph below, the 4x4 metal post supports are installed over both beams. (green arrow) These not only help to equalize the load, it ensures that the beams could not move apart as this location.
+The angle iron (yellow arrow) rests on these metal supports to ensure that the load is equalized across both support beams.
+The two beam design allows me to insert the threaded portion of the eye- hooks between the wood beams, through the 4x4 metal posts supports and through the angle iron before attaching the nut. (blue arrow).

 The completed engine support installed on my car for a project: Replacing the gaskets and suspension cradle mounts.
-The red arrows identify the support "feet" The blue arrows shows the eye-hooks supporting the engine.
+The green arrows identify the support "feet" The yellow arrows shows the eye-hooks supporting the engine.

-This engine support has been holding up my engine for the last six weeks, and as the above photograph indicates, with no problems.
+This engine support has been holding up my engine for the last six weeks, (work tends to get in the way) and as the above photograph indicates, with absolutely no problems.

 This is not a difficult project.
 Time, a couple of hours.
 Cost $20.00 US.